microsoft/mona-saas/README.md

 > The setup wizard is hosted entirely within your own Mona SaaS deployment so you're aren't sharing any information with Microsoft (or anyone else) at this point.

+If your AAD app registration is using multi-tenant authentication you will need to mark your app as publisher verified.
+Please see [this section](https://github.com/microsoft/mona-saas/tree/jomarvel--aad--app-publisher-verficiation/docs#what-if-my-aad-app-is-multi-tenant) of the FAQ for more info.

 ### 5. Finish setting up your offer(s) in Partner Center

 [Use the Partner Center to configure your offer(s) and begin transacting with Microsoft!](https://docs.microsoft.com/azure/marketplace/create-new-saas-offer)